 white noise & dim light

-~ Set up a small fan in the baby's room.
+~ Set up a small fan in the baby's room.~ Turn on a sound machine or soft music.

 (I use the sounds and music from my baby's swing that is already in his room.)